Canarie-Sensor-RPI/geocens-js-api/README.markdown

 		datastream.getTimeSeries({
 			limit: 100,
 			skip:  100,
+			start: new Date("2013-01-01 00:00:00Z"),
+			end:   new Date("2013-05-28 00:00:00Z"),
 			done:  function (seriesData) {
 				window.seriesData = seriesData;
 			}
 		});

-Support for filtering based on start and end dates is coming soon.
+##### option: start

+An optional Date object specifying the start limit of the time series.

+##### option: end

+An optional Date object specifying the end limit of the time series.

 #### done